Captive Desert Tortoise Health and Illnesses

 Always wash your hands

 Although most tortoise pathogens are not transmissible to humans, some, such as salmonella, can be transmitted.
-Children under five years old should be discouraged from handling tortoises (or any reptiles for that matter).
+Children under five years old should be discouraged from handling tortoises.
 Anyone handling a tortoise should wash their hands with an anti-bacterial soap afterward.

 First image – A captive desert tortoise that has been fed an improper diet.
 Note characteristic pyramiding (raised scutes) and deformity in the shell.
 Second image- A desert tortoise infected with a respiratory ailment.
 Note the bulging eyes, swollen eyelids, and nasal discharge.
 This tortoise suffers chronic infections, indicated by the white scar tissue around the nostrils.